trackmania-rl/tmrl/docs/get_started.md

 python tmrl/run.py --test
 ```

-The car should now drive autonomously.
+You should now see the car drive autonomously.

 (TODO: gif)